 Our Jersey herd is milked once a day as part of our commitment to sustainable farming.
 Our dairy allows visitors to watch the herd being milked, understand the pasteurisation process and taste the fresh, creamy milk we use across the estate.

 With just over 20 Estate acres dedicated to farm use, grass and land management are critical to food production and producing our renowned creamy Jersey milk.

 We have sheep, pigs, goats and chickens to name a few and our placid Jersey herd are some of the most beautiful animals you’ll ever see.

 Our hens – Rhode Island Red Hybrids, Legbars and Araucanas – ensure a constant supply of fresh eggs for Overends Kitchen.
 And a visit wouldn’t be complete without saying hello to our resident fostered donkeys – Conal and Carroll a much-loved pair from The Donkey Sanctuary, Cork.

-Egg CollectionMeet at the hen houses
+Egg CollectionMeet at the hen coup

-Jersey Herd MilkingMeet at the milking parlour
+Jersey Herd MilkingMeet in the farmyard